haanjack/pytorchic-bert/README.md

 src="https://user-images.githubusercontent.com/32828768/49876264-ff2e4180-fdf0-11e8-9512-06ffe3ede9c5.png">](https://jalammar.github.io/illustrated-bert/)

 # Pytorchic BERT
 This is re-implementation of [Google BERT model](https://github.com/google-research/bert) [[paper](https://arxiv.org/abs/1810.04805)] in Pytorch.
-I'm strongly inspired by [Hugging Face's code](https://github.com/huggingface/pytorch-pretrained-BERT) and I referred a lot to their codes, but I tried to make my codes **more pythonic and pytorchic style**.
+I was strongly inspired by [Hugging Face's code](https://github.com/huggingface/pytorch-pretrained-BERT) and I referred a lot to their codes, but I tried to make my codes **more pythonic and pytorchic style**.
 Actually, the number of lines is less than a half of HF's.

 (It is still not so heavily tested - let me know when you find some bugs.)